zhenglz/onionnet/README.md

     python generate_features.py -h
     python generate_features.py -inp input_complexes.dat -out output_features.csv

-    # or run the script with MPI, cpu 4 cores
-    mpirun -np 4 python generate_features.py -inp input_complexes.dat -out output_features.py

-The input file contatins the absolute or relative pathes of the protein-ligand complexes pdb files.
+The input file contains the absolute or the path of the protein-ligand complexes pdb files.
 The content of the "input_complexes.dat" file could be:

     ./10gs/10gs_complex.pdb